jamulussoftware/jamuluswebsite/wiki/en/Installation-for-iOS.md

 ## Things to note about iOS

-If you have don't own a PC, we suggest you to buy a [Raspberry Pi](https://www.raspberrypi.org/){: target="_blank" rel="noopener noreferrer" } which is an inexpensive and small device that performs very well with Jamulus. iOS support is just a proof of concept and needs certain skills.
+If you have don't own a PC, we suggest you to buy a [Raspberry Pi](https://www.raspberrypi.org/){: target="_blank" rel="noopener noreferrer" } which is an inexpensive and small device that performs very well with Jamulus. iOS support is just a proof of concept.

 * To install Jamulus on your iOS device, you need a (free or paid) Apple Developer account and preferably a computer.
 * If you don't pay for an Apple developer account, Jamulus will only run for at most 7 days before you need to re-install it.